Neotropical Primates

 Description

-The guide covers all the primate species and subspecies that occur naturally in the Neotropics and three African species that have been introduced and are now feral on some of the Caribbean islands, including Barbados, St Kitts and Nevis, St Lucia, Grenada, Saint-Martin/Sint Maarten and Anguilla.
+The guide includes all native primate species and subspecies of the Neotropics, as well as three African species that have been introduced and are now feral on several Caribbean islands, including Barbados, St Kitts and Nevis, St Lucia, Grenada, Saint-Martin/Sint Maarten, and Anguilla.

 Reviews